-But I didn’t understand the whole wall of t-shirts printed with cartoons of leering, humanoid lemons.
+But I didn’t understand the whole wall of t-shirts bearing leering, humanoid lemons.
 And the worlds “Lemon Tree,” or “Lemon Life.”
 (If you know, keep in mind that I’m old.)

 I stared at them for a few minutes.
 The clerk was busy, so I surfed around a little: found a website or two for “Lemon Tree” and the “ever-more-popular Lemon Lifestyle.”

 There’d been an outdoor Lemon Lifestyle Concert.
 Lemon Life tees were on the market.
 There were boasts that the Lemon Lifestyle was “taking America by storm.”
 But none of these sites straight-out said what the “Lemon Tree” (or the “Lemon Lifestyle”) actually was.

 But the clerk knew, when he had time to help me: “Marijuana.”